mulka/ploverwiki/Dictionary-Format.md

 Plover supports two types of dictionaries:
 - **JSON** (the default and recommended format), and
-- **RTF**.
+- **RTF/CRE**.

 RTF/CRE is an import/export format used by proprietary steno software.
 This means Plover can work with exported dictionaries from Eclipse, ProCAT, Case CATalyst, and other steno software applications.

 ### Limitations

-There are some limitatons with each format:
+There are some limitations with each format:

 - RTF dictionaries will cause Plover to take longer to start up and won't have Unicode support.
 - The JSON format that Plover uses is not used or supported by other steno applications.
-If you want to move or copy your Plover JSON formatted dictionary to another steno software application, you will require to convert it to RTF.
+If you want to move or copy your Plover JSON formatted dictionary to another steno software application, you will need to convert it to RTF.
 - The Plover JSON format doesn't have support for stroke metadata, but at the moment Plover doesn't support reading/writing of RTF metadata.

 ## Plover Control Commands